Oil prices rise ahead of OPEC+ meeting on output cuts

 Brent has doubled in the past six weeks helped by supply cuts by the Organization of the Petroleum Exporting Countries and others including Russia, a grouping known as OPEC+.

-OPEC+ producers are considering extending their production cuts of 9.7 million barrels per day (bpd), equivalent to about 10per cent of global production, into July or August, at an online meeting expected to be held on June 4.
+OPEC+ producers are considering extending their production cuts of 9.7 million barrels per day (bpd), equivalent to about 10 per cent of global production, into July or August, at an online meeting expected to be held on Jun 4.

 Under the original OPEC+ plan, the cuts were due to run through May and June, scaling back to a reduction of 7.7 million bpd from July to December.